-Registered students and members of staff.
+Registered students and members of staff of your institution, but please also see our section on Collaborative Research Projects.
 Copies made for students in connection with a Course of Study are subject to specific conditions and reporting requirements.

 Can anyone at my HEI copy under the Licence?